RickyAvina/HotDogDetector/README.md

 Now, from `main.py`, we will reference this `data` folder to actually train our CNN.
 Running this file will create `.h5` models at every epoch.
 You can test this model using `pred.py`.

 Now we must use `convert.py` to convert it to an `.mlmodel`, which is the format iOS uses.

+`ViewController.swift` has the necessary swift code for model inference using the native camera.
+Make sure to add the camera privacy description in your `info.plist`